 It’s okay to be proud of your boyfriend or girlfriend serving in the military, but you can take it a bit too far.
 Gear includes t-shirts, bumper stickers, jewelry and more.
 You may think it’s cute and supportive, but you’ve just painted a target on the back of your significant other as the butt of many jokes.
-You’re also on your way to being labeled a “dependa” without actually being one.

 4. It’s not being mean, it’s tough love.

 Service members are used to direct communication, so avoid that passive aggressive, vague, manipulative language that your mother-in-law likes to use.
 Direct communication is instilled from day one in the military.
 I can still remember my drill instructor yelling, “say what you mean, and mean what you say!”

 Depending on their specialty, service members are trained to be more guarded than others.
 This is especially true with members that require a clearance to do their job.
 You can poke and prod all you want, but it’s not going to happen.
 You’ll have to be okay with not knowing that part of their life.

 6. You have to be willing to move.

 If you’re looking for a life partner in the military, you’ve got to be willing to give up ties to a specific location.
 This could mean giving up your career and being away from family.
 Some service members move every three years.
 Are you willing to live like a nomad?